AyujVerma/HowsAyujDoing/README.md

 **3) Data Pre-Processing Part 2:**
    NLP can't handle punctuation well, so I have to remove it.
 Replacing most punctuation is easy, but apostrophes have a lot of issues.
 Apostrophes are used to combine two words or shorten a word.

    a) Here is where I quickly realized how complicated the English langauge is: contractions.
-The word "ain't" has all these meanings and it ain't pretty folks: "am not", "are not", "is not", "has not", and "have not."
+Simply removing the apostrophe from "ain't" results in "aint", which *ain't* a word.
+The word "ain't" has all these meanings and it *ain't* pretty folks: "am not", "are not", "is not", "has not", and "have not."
 I made a dictionary to simply replace a contraction with its expanded form; it is not the most accurate solution, but it is a good enough heuristic.

    b) "We gon' have a good time" would become "We gon (?) have a good time" without converting all postfixes of *-n'* to *-ing*.